ibm-cloud-docs/power-iaas/creating-power-virtual-server.md

   <dt><strong>Create Data Volume</strong></dt>
   <dd>Click <strong>Add</strong> to create a new data volume that can be used for more storage for your {{site.data.keyword.powerSys_notm}} instance.
 If you want to allow multiple instances of {{site.data.keyword.powerSys_notm}} to write data to the same data volume, you must select <strong>On</strong> from the <strong>Shareable</strong> field. </dd>
   <dt><strong>Attach Existing Data Volume</strong></dt>
   <dd>Select an existing data volume for more storage for your {{site.data.keyword.powerSys_notm}} instance.
-If the list does not display a data volume that you have previously used, it might be because that data volume was created with a different IBM Cloud account.</dd>
+If the list does not display a data volume that you previously used, it might be because that data volume was created with a different IBM Cloud account.</dd>
 </dl>
 </td>
 </tr>